Contrasting iHeartMedia (IHRT) & Its Competitors

 |$54.10 million

-iHeartMedia has higher revenue, but lower earnings than its competitors. iHeartMedia is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+iHeartMedia has higher revenue, but lower earnings than its rivals. iHeartMedia is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

+This table compares iHeartMedia and its rivals’ net margins, return on equity and return on assets.

-This is a summary of current ratings and price targets for iHeartMedia and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for iHeartMedia and its rivals, as provided by MarketBeat.

 |Sell Ratings